(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 This list of ways to give on a local level has something for everyone, regardless of your budget or your schedule.
 By donating your time and your money on a local level, you can see your community grow and thrive with your own eyes.

 Each year, Giving Tuesday is celebrated on the first Tuesday in December, after Black Friday and Cyber Monday.
 It kicks off the charitable giving season when many focus on their holiday and end-of-year donating.
-This article is the second of four (here’s the first, third, & fourth) we published on the Tuesdays leading up to Tuesday, December 3rd, to share a variety of ways you can give this year.
+This article is the second of four (here's the first, third, & fourth) to share a variety of ways you can give this year on #GivingTuesday.

 Promoting Education and Literacy Locally

 There’s a reason why the saying “knowledge is power” still rings true today.
 Education unlocks so many doors.
 No matter one’s age, there’s always something new to learn.
 That’s why supporting education and literacy at a local level can be so rewarding.

 Here are some of the ways you can start giving locally.

 Most schools could benefit from community support.
 In addition to the various fundraiser events schools hold each year, there's another significant way you can make an impact.

 Volunteering your time to read, tutor or coach can all make a huge difference in the lives of kids and the school staff.
 Even if your local school district doesn’t have a formal volunteer program, you can reach out and offer your time.

 Maybe school wasn’t your thing, or maybe the idea of spending time with kids and teens isn’t for you.
 That doesn’t mean you can’t get involved.
 In fact, many schools will gladly accept administrative assistant support with data entry, photocopying, and more.